 The Turkish army has been engaged in a conflict with the separatist and terrorist groups since the early 1980s, mainly concentrated in southeastern Turkey.
 Especially the 1st Commando Brigade based in Kayseri, the 2nd Commando Brigade based in Bolu, and the Amphibious Marine Brigade (3rd Commando Brigade) based in Foca/Izmir were deployed there for the fights and they were awarded with the "Distinguished Courage Medal of the Turkish Armed Forces".

 After Korean War, Turkey has taken part in many Peace Support Operations joint with NATO for the regional and global peace, both military and un-military operations:

 - Between 1993-1994, Turkish Army took part in the Operation United Shield responding to famine conditions in Somalia (UNOSOM).
 A Turkish Lieutenant General (Cevik Bir) was assigned for one period to command UN Peace Keeping Force.

 - Operation Sharp Guard and Operation Deny Flight for Air Force patrol and escort missions over Bosnia between 1994-1995 and 1996-Present (UNPROFOR and IFOR/SFOR).
-In 2004 European Force (EUFOR) took over the responsibility of this force from NATO, but Turkey continues to participate in this Operation with a mechanized Battalion Task Force formed by 844 military personnel in Zenica, Bosnia-Herzegovina, since then.
+In 2004 European Force (EUFOR) took over the responsibility of this force from NATO, but Turkey continued to participate in this Operation with a mechanized Battalion Task Force in Zenica, Bosnia-Herzegovina.

 - Albania (ALBA) in 1997.